 In their usual fun approach to life, the band has titled the new album “Nothin’ But Trouble” – to be released on 5th September 2014.
 The lead single ‘That Kinda Night’ was released on July 11.

-Currently, The Wolfe Brothers continue to tour with Lee Kernaghan and will also headline their own shows across Australia on the Nothin’ But Trouble Tour.
+The Wolfe Brothers continued to tour with Lee Kernaghan and will also headline their own shows across Australia on the Nothin’ But Trouble Tour.

 “There is only one way to make dreams come true and that is through hard work,” says Tom Wolfe.
 “This is something all four of us agree on and live by.
 The good thing is we actually love doing everything that is required to be successful in this business.
 We are having the time of our lives right now.
 This is truly our dreams coming true – and we will never take this gift for granted.”